MArhamAA1422/b6-learning/js/JS-env.md

         - delete the execution context (for function)
 - finally whole global execution context will be deleted

+## When a JS code runs
+- a GEC will be created
+- a Global Object (window, global) will be created
+- a "this" will be created, pointing the GO
+- all these will be created by JS engine
+    - like engine creates GEC, then GEC creates others
+- window/this can access global scope
+- function declarations go to HEAP memory (memory creation phase)

+## Function Execution Context (Creation Phase Browser)
+- arguments: Local Object
+- this: window
+- a: undefined

 ## Callstack
 - a stack, managing execution contexts
 - bottom element: GEC (global execution context)